-This business consists of a network of terminals, storage and hub services located across Pembina's Conventional Pipelines as well as a 50 percent non-operated interest in the Storage Facility located near Edmonton, Alberta and the LaGlace Full Service Terminal.
-By vertically integrating services along the hydrocarbon value chain, this business has increased the range of services provided to customers and has contributed to throughput within the Conventional Pipelines business..
-Terminal, storage and hub services are dependent upon the ability of Pembina to take advantage of pricing differentials for various qualitative factors in the hydrocarbon liquids streams.
-These differentials are based primarily on product density and sulphur content and are subject to normal market forces.
-Pembina actively monitors market conditions, stream content and quality to mitigate risk should there be a significant change in either price or quality factors.
+This business consists of a network of terminals, pipeline-connected storage and hub services located across Pembina's Conventional Pipelines, including the Pembina Nexus Terminal, as well as a 50% non-operated interest in the Storage Facility located near Edmonton, Alberta and the LaGlace Full Service Terminal.
+By vertically integrating services along the hydrocarbon value chain, this business has increased the range of services provided to customers and has contributed to throughput within the Conventional Pipelines and Oil Sands & Heavy Oil businesses.
+Terminal, storage and hub services are a critical link in the value chain facilitating commerce between sellers, buyers and market makers.
+There is a growing demand for access to these services as the Western Canadian energy market evolves.
 The Pembina Nexus Terminal is expected to increase Pembina's ability to provide new, customer-focused services, expand its terminalling capabilities through greater connectivity of its infrastructure and allow Pembina to bring incremental operational and merchant storage to the market.
 In this capacity it will be integrated with Pembina's Mitsue Pipeline, which will enable Pembina to expand diluent delivery to the Nipisi, Alberta heavy oil area.
 Pembina is already developing plans to increase the interconnectivity of the Pembina Nexus Terminal, aimed at providing value to both upstream and downstream customers.
 For these reasons, further expansion and diversification of Pembina's interests in this area is also a priority.